 Our sites have a mixture of outdoor growing space and indoor growing space in polytunnels, greenhouses and a 'bubble dome' where you will be able grow and harvest crops, whatever the weather.
 The programme provides you with the opportunity to grow fruit, veg, flowers and herbs & also to embrace the environment through guided walks, creative projects and contact with nature.

 Whether you are an experienced gardener looking to pass on your skills, or a newbie with a love of nature but no outdoor space, this programme allows you to work at your own pace in an inclusive and calming space.

 In each two-hour session you will:

 Over the course of the programme you will be able to grow your own produce from seed and harvest the produce to take home.
 You will have the opportunity to set your own goals and create projects with the support of our team.
-You will also be able to benefit from the onsite orchard and participate in activities such as the annual apple harvest and more, organised by the Friends of Horsenden Hill (click to go through to their Facebook page).
+You will also be able to benefit from the onsite orchard and can participate in activities such as the annual apple harvest organised by the Friends of Horsenden Hill (click to go through to their Facebook page).